 A guided tour is the only way to visit the historic library, which was established in 1722.
 The library is home to 20,000 volumes of mostly foreign theological literature.
 There are few places as magical as this library.
 Afterwards, admire the view at the top of the tower.
 It’s a 360 view of both Old Town Square and the Charles Bridge.
 It’s my favorite view in Prague, easily.

 4. Old Town Square & the Astronomical Clock

 Can you even visit Prague without visiting Old Town Square?
-Old Town Square may be one of the most touristy spots in town, but it’s totally worth the visit for a quick walk through.
+Old Town Square may be one of the most touristy spots in town, but it’s totally worth the visit for a quick walk through and it’s a must on the list of the best places to visit in Prague.
 This 12th century square is home to Old Town Hall, the Church of Our Lady before Týn, the Baroque Church of St Nicholas, the Rococo Kinský Palace, the Gothic House at the Stone Bell and the monument to Jan Hus.
 You can go up the stairs to the top of Old Town Hall, which gives you a beautiful view of the square.

 5. Visit the National Theater

 Prague has a thriving arts scene, and I’m constantly impressed with the sheer amount of performing arts playing at any given time.
 The city has THREE (!) historic theaters, plus the philharmonic, several musical and play venues…and that’s just scratching the surface.

 If you want to soak up some of Prague’s arts scene, you need to visit the National Theater.
 The National Theatre, The State Opera and the Estates Theatre play ballets, operas, plays and performing arts almost year-round.
 I’ve visited each of these gorgeous theaters, but my favorite is the iconic National Theater by the water, which was built with funds from a nationwide collective.